Silvio Denz: Wine

-In 1994 Silvio Denz, Franz Wermuth and five other partners, founded Les Grand Vins Wermuth S.A., now split into Denz Weine (distribution) and Wermuth Auktionen AG (auctions) in Zurich.
+In 1994 Denz, Franz Wermuth and five other partners, founded Les Grand Vins Wermuth S.A., now split into Denz Weine (distribution) and Wermuth Auktionen AG (auctions) in Zurich.
 In 1998, acting with the same partners, he bought the Clos d'Agon estate on the Costa Brava, which is overseen by the oenologist Peter Sisseck (Dominio Pingus).
-In 2020, Silvio Denz sold his stake in Clos d’Agon.
+In 2020, Denz sold his stake in Clos d'Agon.

 In 2005, on the recommendation of his friend Count Stephan von Neipperg (Château Canon-la-Gaffelière and La Mondotte), Denz bought the Château Faugères estate, six kilometers east of Saint Emilion.
 Faugères, which has 30 employees, comprises three vineyards: Château Faugères, Château Péby Faugères, both lying in the Saint-Emilion appellation, and Château Cap-de-Faugères in Côtes de Castillion.
 In 2010, he and Peter Sisseck took over the vineyard of Château Rocheyron in Saint-Emilion.
 The estates in Bordeaux cover a total of 120 hectares.

 The winery at Château Faugères was designed by the architect Mario Botta.
 He describes his creation as a "cathedral of wine".
-Using modern technology coupled with traditional methods, such as gravity-filling, the wines are aged in oak barrels.
-In 2012 Château Faugères and Château Péby Faugères were awarded the status of Grand Cru Classé of Saint-Emilion.
+The wines are aged in oak barrels using modern technology coupled with traditional methods, such as gravity-filling.
+In 2012, Château Faugères and Château Péby Faugères were awarded the status of Grand Cru Classé of Saint-Emilion.
 According to the wine critic Robert Parker, Château Péby Faugères today ranks among the finest Bordeaux wines.
-In 2015 the influential Parker's Wine Buyer's Guide rated Château Péby Faugères Vintage 2005 100/100.
-In February 2014, Silvio Denz acquired Château Lafaurie-Peyraguey, one of the few Premiers Grands Crus Classés of 1855 and one of the oldest vineyards in Sauternes. n 2018, the luxury hotel and gourmet restaurant was inaugurated at the Château Lafaurie-Peyraguey, today a member of the Relais & Châteaux collection and a 5-star-hotel.
-Chef Jérôme Schilling and the «Lalique” restaurant were awarded the first Michelin star in 2019.
+In 2015, the influential Parker's Wine Buyer's Guide rated Château Péby Faugères Vintage 2005 100/100.
+In February 2014, Denz acquired Château Lafaurie-Peyraguey, one of the few Premiers Grands Crus Classés of 1855 and one of the oldest vineyards in Sauternes.
+In 2018, the luxury hotel and gourmet restaurant were inaugurated at the Château Lafaurie-Peyraguey, today a member of the Relais & Châteaux collection and a 5-star hotel.
+Chef Jérôme Schilling and the restaurant Lalique were awarded the first Michelin star in 2019 and the second star in March 2022.
+In November 2023, Denz decided to sell his stakes to Lalique Group, which has completed an acquisition of a 75% stake in the renowned Château Lafaurie-Peyraguey vineyard.

-On 17 September 2017, Silvio Denz was inducted as a Saint-Emilion Jurat.
+In September 2017, Denz was inducted as a Saint-Emilion Jurat.
 The Jurade of Saint-Emilion currently consists of 127 Jurats and more than 3000 Saint-Emilion wine ambassadors worldwide.
 In October 2017, he was awarded a Special Jury Prize from Fond’Action Alsace for his active involvement in the Alsace region.
-In the same month, he then went on to receive the Guillon d’Or award from the Guillon d’Or award, a Vaudois wine brotherhood founded in 1954, commending his passion and performance in the world of wine.
+In the same month, he received the Guillon d’Or award from a Vaudois wine brotherhood founded in 1954, commending his passion and performance in the world of wine.

-The French wine magazine «La Revue du Vin » counts Silvio Denz among the 200 most important wine personalities of 2018 and the Swiss Magazine Vinum awarded Silvio Denz among the 25 most important wine personalities of 2022.
+The French wine magazine La Revue du Vin counted Denz among the 200 most important wine personalities of 2018 and the Swiss magazine Vinum named himamong the 25 most important wine personalities of 2022.

-Property
+Real Estate

-In 2003 Silvio Denz entered the real estate business in London.
+In 2003, Denz entered the real estate business in London.
 Working with local partners, he buys, renovates, and then resells traditional town houses in Mayfair, Knightsbridge and Kensington.